Last Updated on July 18, 2023 by Igor Karni

-Your household insurance can in some cases also protect your electric bike.
+Your household insurance can, in some cases, also protect your electric bike.
 But to be 100% covered, you have to subscribe to specific guarantees.
-An example of France.
+Let’s see how e-bike insurance works in France and in Switzerland.

-“The market should be up again in 2018,” said Virgile Caillet, delegate general of the Union Sport and Cycle, the body bringing together professionals in the sector (and the market was indeed up in 2018!
-Read more in my post).
+“The market should be up again in 2018,” said Virgile Caillet, delegate general of the Union Sport and Cycle, the body bringing together professionals in the sector.
 In comparison, today, it sells twice as many electric bicycles as new scooters under 50 cm3.

-But, whether it’s having fun outdoors or going to work without too much sweat (find out how not to sweat on your e-bike commute in my post), these new-style cyclists have to ask themselves a basic question before jumping on their ultra-fast bikes: who will cover the costs in case of an accident or theft (more on how to protect your e-bike from theft in my post)?
+But, whether it’s having fun outdoors or going to work without too much sweat, these new-style cyclists have to ask themselves a basic question before jumping on their ultra-fast bikes: who will cover the costs in case of an accident or theft?

 Am I covered by car or motorcycle insurance?